hdtodd/DNT/README.md

 `DNT` requires access to an `rtl_433` service (which may be on the same computer) as its source of weather remote-sensor data.  `DNT` can connect to that service via either HTTP or MQTT network protocols.  `DNT` requires Python3 on the displaying computer.
 You can confirm that the `rtl_433` host is streaming HTTP by running the `stream` program from this repository.
 You can confirm that the `rtl_433` host is publishing MQTT records by subscribing to the feed: `mosquitto_sub -h <host> -t "rtl_433/<host>/events"`.

 If you choose to use MQTT as the communication protocol, `DNT` also requires Paho-MQTT to be installed on that computer.

-Paho-MQTT v2 broke v1 callback invocations, but v2.2 of `DNT` and subsequent versions incorporate a workaround so that it will operate with either v1.x or v2.x of Paho-MQTT.
+>[!NOTE]
+>This current version of `DNT` requires that you have installed the current version of Paho-MQTT (V2 at this time).
+Paho-MQTT V2 broke V1 callback invocations.  `DNT` V3.0.1 incorporated a workaround so that version of `DNT`  will operate with either v1.x or v2.x of Paho-MQTT, and it is archived in this repository.
+However, Paho-MQTT V3 is expected to drop support for V1 invocations.
+In anticipation of that future development,`DNT` V3.0.2 drops support for Paho-MQTT V1 invocations; use `DNT.3.0.1` if you are on a system that does not support Paho-MQTT V2 or later.
+You can use `check_paho_vers` from this repository to tell you which version of Paho-MQTT you're running.

 If your system already has the required components, the command `./DNT` is all that's needed to display local temperatures.  `./DNT` starts the program and  prompts for the name of the `rtl_433` host on your local area network that provides MQTT subscription service.  `./DNT -H <hostname>` starts the program without the prompt.  `./DNT -S HTTP -H <hostname>` starts the program and connects using the HTTP program, if the `rtl_433` service is configured to provide HTTP streaming.